There are no products listed under this category.

 Camper Drop Off

-Each morning, campers should be dropped off at the check in table that will be set up at the side entrance to the main dining room, accessible via the long ramp.
+Each morning, campers should be dropped off at the check in table outside, accessible via the long ramp up the side of Allison Mansion.
 Camp staff will be present to check in campers.
-Campers should be dropped off no earlier than 9:00am and no later than 9:30am.
-We do not offer Before Care, so please be sure to drop off your camper at the indicated times.
-Do not drop off your child unless camp staff is present at the check in table.
+Campers should be dropped off no earlier than 9:00am and no later than 9:20am.
+Please do not leave your child unless a camp staff is present and your child has been checked in at reception.

 Pick Up: 3:15 pm – 3:30 pm